ArielParra/linuxPresentation/Linux_rabithole_en.md

 Berkeley Software Distribution, is an operating system created at the University of Berkeley in California, it is open source and originally was an extension of AT&T’s Research UNIX, unlike Linux this has the BSD C library, although they can share certain GNU utilities.

 The two most important forks are:
-- FreeBSD: is a ["large"](https://svnweb.freebsd.org/base/stable/12/) project with many forked operating systems departing from it, such as FreeNAS, pfsense, etc.
+- <mark>FreeBSD</mark>: is a ["large"](https://svnweb.freebsd.org/base/stable/12/) project with many forked operating systems departing from it, such as FreeNAS, pfsense, etc.
-- OpenBSD: is a relatively more ["small"](https://cvsweb.openbsd.org/src/) than freebsd, it is [innovative](https://www.openbsd.org/innovations.html
+- <mark>OpenBSD:</mark> is a relatively more ["small"](https://cvsweb.openbsd.org/src/) than freebsd, it is [innovative](https://www.openbsd.org/innovations.html
 ) and creates new tools used throughout the unix community like ssh, while being one of the safest operating systems.

 These may have certain [advantages and disadvantages](https://serverfault.com/questions/5267/what-is-good-about-the-bsds/5352#5352) regarding Linux.